HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/update_user_registry/update_ldap_ureg.md

     -   IBM® i: ConfigEngine.sh validate-federated-ldap -DWasPassword=password
     -   Windows™: ConfigEngine.bat validate-federated-ldap -DWasPassword=password
     -   z/OS®: ./ConfigEngine.sh validate-federated-ldap -DWasPassword=password

-    !!!note
-        In an environment that is configured with an LDAP with SSL, you are prompted to add a signer to the truststore.
+    **Note:** In an environment that is configured with an LDAP with SSL, you are prompted to add a signer to the truststore.
 The prompt is Add signer to the truststore now?.
 If you do, press **y** and then **Enter**.

 8. Run the following task to update the LDAP user registry in the default federated repository: